askewsoft/askewsoft.com/src/content/portfolio/askewsoft.com.md

   - Markdown
 ---

 We have been noodling on random ideas for years now, but had never really written them down before.
-Well, we finally took the time to write them down and we needed a place to share them with the world — some things done or in progress and other things still being drempt about.
+Well, we finally took the time to write them down and we needed a place to share them with the world — some things done or in progress and other things still being dreamt about.
 <br/><br/>
-We wanted to build a static content site as our portfoliio where we could use some really simple for content but keep things somewhat modulur still.
+We wanted to build a static content site as our portfolio where we could use some really simple formats for content and still keep things somewhat modular.
 After some research, we settled on Astro.
 It has the perfect combination of modularity for component based maintainability similar to ReactJS, but without all the weight and complexity.
 <br/><br/>
 With the architecture and site structure out of the way, we can now go back to day dreaming about the software we wish existed...